thekevinscott/thekevinscott/src/pages/dealing-with-image-data/index.md

 53     img.height = img.naturalHeight;
 ```

-The code initializes a new promise that will be resolved once the image is loaded successfully.
-(This example does not explicitly handle the error state.)
+The code initializes a new promise that will be resolved once the image is loaded successfully. _(This example does not explicitly handle the error state.)_

-`crossOrigin` is an `img` attribute that allows for the loading of images across domains, and gets around CORS issues when interacting with the DOM. `naturalWidth` and `naturalHeight` refer to the original dimensions of the loaded image, and serve to enforce that the image's size is correct when performing calculations.
+`crossOrigin` is an `img` attribute that allows for the loading of images across domains, and gets around CORS (cross-origin resource sharing) issues when interacting with the DOM. `naturalWidth` and `naturalHeight` refer to the original dimensions of the loaded image, and serve to enforce that the image's size is correct when performing calculations.

 ```javascript
 55     const datasetBytesBuffer =